orthopteroid/EftirlitSeven/README.md

 # EftirlitSeven

 E7 is a fork of the linux internet application firewall douane from https://gitlab.com/douaneapp (where I've been volunteering during early 2021).
-Douane contains lots of great logic and infrastructure that can be leveraged to learn and expirment

-Specifically, it comes from https://gitlab.com/Orthopteroid/douane-dkms/-/tree/pamplemousse where I was testing smp-friendly cache-experiments.
+Douane contains lots of great logic and infrastructure that can be leveraged to learn and experiment, as I have at https://gitlab.com/Orthopteroid/douane-dkms/-/tree/pamplemousse where I was testing smp-friendly cache-experiments.
 I've relocated those experiments to have most of my work under one roof here at github.
 Some of the changes include...

- in order to add a different backend caching algorithim (that hopefully works?).
-Other changes I hope to eventually include, in no particular order, are...
-- a similar type of cacheing for rules as I've added for process-names
-- a netlink api that uses generic netlink multiplexing
-- user-based rules
-- protocol-based rules
-- a simple console daemon

-# Processname cache
+## Processname cache

 In douane, the processname cache is kept as a linked rcu list of structures, this facilitates the needs of lots of readers while writer needs are taken care of through the traditional spinlock and rculock mechanism.
 This cache is basically a list-of-structs - ie. a list of `struct process_socket_inode` items with each struct holding `fields` for socket-fd, inode, pid and name for each cached process.